Midland Railway Johnson 0-6-0

-The Midland Railway Johnson 0-6-0 were a class of locomotives serving Britain's Midland Railway system in the late 19th and early 20th centuries.
+The Midland Railway Johnson 0-6-0s were an array of locomotive classes serving Britain's Midland Railway system in the late 19th and early 20th centuries.
 Between 1875 and 1908 the Midland Railway, under the control of locomotive superintendents Samuel Waite Johnson and Richard Deeley, ordered 935 goods tender engines of 0-6-0 type, both from the railway's own shops at Derby and various external suppliers.
 Although there were many (mostly small) variations between different batches both as delivered and as successively rebuilt, all 935 can be regarded as a single series, one of the largest classes of engine on Britain's railways.
 The locomotives served as late as 1964, but none of them were preserved.